KaiNakamura/SpeedrunShowdown/README.md

 ## Installation

-Download the latest version from [releases](https://github.com/KaiNakamura/SpeedrunShowdown/releases) and place the JAR file in the plugins folder of your server.
+Download the latest version from [releases](https://github.com/KaiNakamura/SpeedrunShowdown/releases) and place the JAR file in the plugins folder of your server

 ## Setup